AU-Master-Thesis/thesis/extension-ideas.typ

 - Environment
   - Ask Beumer about a typical layout for their sorting facility, and use that as a more complex albeit realistic challenging environment.

+- Extend to handle 3D scenarios

+- Reproduce for the purpose of implementing a full-fledged solution.
+  - Airport scenario
+  - Logistics scenario

 #bibliography(
   "./references.yaml",